Trotter transition in BCS pairing dynamics

-In conclusion, we examined the symplectic dynamics of the integrable reduced-BCS model, identifying a Trotter transition via Lyapunov spectra.
+In conclusion, we examined the Trotterized BCS dynamics, identifying a Trotter transition via Lyapunov spectra.
 For small Trotter steps, the system exhibits weakly nonintegrable long-range network behavior.
 In contrast, large steps lead to a memoryless regime characterized by strong global chaos, where analytical scaling becomes tractable.
 These findings suggest several research directions.
-The exactness of mean-field theory for ``local" observables in the reduced-BCS model \cite{NonEqBCS4} implies potential observability on quantum computers, particularly those with all-to-all qubit connectivity \cite{DQS_QuantH2}.
+The exactness of mean-field theory for local observables in the reduced-BCS model \cite{NonEqBCS4} implies potential realizability on quantum computers, particularly those with all-to-all qubit connectivity \cite{DQS_QuantH2}.
+Owing to this classical–quantum correspondence, the Lyapunov spectrum analysis is directly applicable to understanding thermalization processes on quantum hardware.
+Furthermore, its universality makes the approach broadly relevant across different quantum platforms.
 Additionally, simulating such symplectic dynamics in ultracold atom setups could provide further insights \cite{NonEqBCS5, NonEqBCS6}.
 Future investigations might explore the dependence of the emergent power-law exponent \(\eta\) in LRN on different integrable and nonintegrable models, as well as on various symplectic integrators.
 Studying the effects of disorder and noise on the Trotter transition could also be illuminating.
 Moreover, examining nonlocal quantities -- such as entanglement entropy and the Loschmidt echo -- for which the standard BCS mean-field theory breaks down, may reveal additional aspects of the transition in the \textsl{quantum} dynamics of the BCS model.

 AP and SF acknowledge the financial support from the Institute for Basic Science (IBS) in the Republic of Korea through Project No. IBS-R024-D1.
 AP also thanks Miguel de Jes\'{u}s Gonz\'{a}lez Mart\'{i}nez for several illuminating discussions.